Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/extravert-properties.md

 # Properties and Encapsulation

-In this chapter, we'll explore properties and encapsulation in C#.
+In this chapter, we'll explore properties and encapsulation in C#, building on our existing ExtraVert Garden application.
 Properties provide a way to control access to class fields, while encapsulation is the principle of hiding implementation details and exposing only what's necessary.

 ## Learning Objectives

 By the end of this chapter, you should be able to:
 - Understand the concept of encapsulation
 - Create and use properties with getters and setters
-- Implement auto-implemented properties
-- Create read-only and write-only properties
+- Create read-only properties
-- Implement property validation
+- Implement basic property validation
-- Use expression-bodied properties
-- Understand property accessors and their access modifiers
+- Refactor existing code to improve encapsulation

 ## Understanding Encapsulation

-Encapsulation is one of the four fundamental principles of object-oriented programming (along with inheritance, polymorphism, and abstraction).
-It refers to the bundling of data and methods that operate on that data within a single unit (a class), and restricting access to some of the object's components.
+Encapsulation is one of the fundamental principles of object-oriented programming.
+It refers to bundling data and the methods that operate on that data within a single unit (a class), and restricting access to some of the object's components.

 Encapsulation helps to:
 - Hide implementation details